-What is the Difference Between Fiction Books and Non-Fiction Books?
+1. Explain the Difference Between Fiction and Non-Fiction Books

 From there you can start to focus on the characteristics that define each genre.
 One simple activity that makes a great center is to place a collection of books on a table and have the students sort them by genre.
 Only select a few different genres at a time until the students become more skilled at identifying them.
 Continue this practice with other centers that include sorting activities and matching games as ongoing review.